 5 Secrets to Increase Your Running Endurance Quickly

-The biggest secret to build running endurance isn’t a secret at all, but rather, something we’ve all heard before: consistency.
+The biggest secret to build running endurance isn’t a secret at all, but is actually something we’ve all heard before: consistency.
 Your running endurance will never improve if you run sporadically, never frequently enough to give your body time to adapt.

-Run longer by taking walk breaks.
+2. Run longer by taking walk breaks.

 It’s no secret that running farther than you ever have before will feel challenging the first time.
 Pushing your own personal limits is part of the fun in running.
 Increase your running distance slowly each week, and take walk breaks when you need it.
 6 miles is still 6 miles whether you run the entire thing, or walk for a two minutes every mile.

 Related: How to Have Your Best Long Run Ever

-Add cross training: plyometrics and HIIT workouts.
+3. Add cross training: plyometrics and HIIT workouts.

 The answer: cross training.
 Incorporating some plyometrics or HIIT workouts on your off days will improve your cardiovascular fitness more quickly, strengthening your lungs and heart so your next run feels easier.

-Follow a plan.
+4. Follow a plan.

 Feeling overwhelmed often leads us to quit, give up, or procrastinate on our goals.
 Running actually does get easier, but it takes a little bit of time and effort to get there.
 Research different running plans, or create a schedule for yourself.
 Print out your running schedule and stick it to the fridge so you can see it every day.

-Focus on speed only once per week.
+5. Focus on speed only once per week.

-One of the biggest pitfalls of running motivation is that it often leaves us wanting to do too much, too soon.
+One of the biggest dangers of that initial surge in running motivation is that it often leaves us wanting to do too much, too soon.
 As a beginner runner, it’s easy to feel like you want to get faster and run farther right away.
 As you begin to focus on increasing your running endurance, remember that running longer is your goal.